 Mail Carriers work for the United States Postal Service and deliver mail and packages to people’s houses daily.
 Mail Carriers are the backbones of their communities, fostering relationships with its inhabitants and acting as representatives for the United States Postal Service.
 Mail Carriers don’t need a Bachelor’s degree, but must pass a written exam before being hired.
 In 2021, Mail Carriers made a salary of $51,730.

 The most prominent government agency that employs Supply Technicians is the United States Military.
 Supply Technicians handle the supply and storage of goods for the agencies they work for.
 Organizational skills, attention to detail, and writing skills are essential for this job.
 Supply Technicians earned an average salary of $47,348 in 2019.

-Subway/Streetcar Operators operate public transit.
+Passenger Vehicle Drivers operate public transit.
 The routes they work on connect small and major cities alike to transport passengers to their destinations.
 They help passengers with special needs or disabilities, and are knowledgeable of essential protocol in cases of emergency.
-Subway/Streetcar Operators earned an average salary of $51,800 in 2019.
+Passenger Vehicle Drivers earned an average salary of $37,540 in 2021.

 If you're interested in finding government job opportunities near you, just text #Jobs to 33-55-77 and we'll walk you through how they work, how to find one, and what kind of options are in your area!
 If you're using a mobile device, click here to have the text message set up for you!